DirtyF/test-sections/_posts/fr/2020-01-29-a-new-document-in-subfolder.md

 ---
 layout: post
-title: A new post in FR folder
+title: A new document in subfolder
 sub_heading: ''
 date: 2020-01-29T23:00:00.000+00:00
 tags: []